 We start by comparing the performance of Torchy in microbenchmarks against PyTorch and TorchScript on CPUs and GPUs.
-We run a simple program with 8, 16, and 32 elementwise operations (a mix of addition, subtraction, multiplication, and division).
-Each program is run with square matrices with n = 100, n = 1000, and n = 10000.
+The benchmark programs contained a set of elementwise operations run over square matrices.

-Programs run the set of operations in a loop for at least a thousand times (we adjust the number of iterations to keep the running time roughly constant across all programs to keep benchmarking time reasonable).
+Programs run the set of operations in a loop for at least a thousand times.
 We force trace flushing between loop iterations, which makes the trace size equal to the number of operations mentioned above.
 This setup represents a best-case scenario where we encounter the same trace many times.